CountBricks: Poured Concrete Patios Cost Guide 2025

 DIY vs. Professional Placement

-Home-center calculators often understate concrete volume by 10-15 %.
+Home-center calculators often understate concrete volume by 10-15%.
 Mis-ordering a single yard can delay a pour and ruin finish quality.
-CountBricks crews arrive with laser-level layouts, screed rails and experienced finishers who control slump, evaporation and jointing.
-For most households, professional installation mitigates cracking risks that DIY warranties can’t match.
+CountBricks crews arrive with laser-level layouts, screed rails, and experienced finishers who control slump, evaporation, and jointing.
+Professional installation mitigates cracking risks that DIY warranties can’t match.

 Return on Investment